gbraad/mscrolls-brahman/ifi/ifi.md

 * `moves: true`
    Reply the current game move count (or game time) if `true`.
 If `false`, unsolicited updates are not needed.

-* `values: true`
-   Reply any game specific key-value pairs for use in extensions and to be incorporated in save games.

 ## Replies